33 Gym Terms You Need To Know For Your First Workout

 #5: Cheating

-Cheating is never a good thing: in life, the gym, or your diet.
+Cheating is never a good thing, whether in life, at the gym, or with your diet.

 In terms of workout lingo, cheating usually means you are using the wrong form to eke out extra reps by using improper technique.